kurt-vd/rund/README.md

 This is (yet another) init daemon, initially based on sinit[1][1].

+rund merges the best of 2 init approaches. rund itself is an init daemon that only supervises services.
+The boot process is offloaded to an external bootscript.
+This bootscript or any other process can ask rund to run+supervise processes.
+The configuration of the boot process is reduced to shell script, or any other program of your choice.
+Yet, complex constructs for service selection remain possible.

+Spawning services in parallel during boot is easily done with backgrounding parts of the script, a technique that existed for years.

+--

 _sinit_ restricts itself to reaping children, and spawning an _init_ & _shutdown_ script.
 I liked the idea very much.